-Reporting to the dean, the chair will serve as the academic leader of the Department of Health Policy and Health Services Administration and a senior collaborator in the development of the new School.
+Reporting to the dean of the UTSPHSA, the chair will serve as the academic leader of their department and senior collaborator in the development of the new school.
 They will provide educational leadership, including classroom teaching and mentoring to graduate students and junior faculty; develop research grant applications and seek extramural funding; and create academic and/or community collaborations to support the School's mission.
-They will develop and implement research related to population health, community health or clinical health initiatives and work collaboratively with their colleagues at the UT School of Public Health San Antonio, UT Health San Antonio and UTSA.
+They will develop and implement research related to population health, community health or clinical health initiatives and work collaboratively with their colleagues at UTSPHSA, UT Health San Antonio and UTSA.

-KEY OPPORTUNITIES AND CHALLENGES
+KEY OPPORTUNITIES AND CHALLENGES FOR THE DEPARTMENT CHAIRS